geravitywave/geravitywave/README.md

 GIS mapping and API integrations for scalable visualization projects 💞️ I’m looking to collaborate on:
-Open-source tools that visualize climate risk and adaptation strategies Environmental and urban planning projects driven by actionable climate insights Bilingual communication and community outreach initiatives in the tech and environmental sectors 📫 How to reach me:
+Open-source tools that visualize climate risk and adaptation strategies Environmental, weather, and urban planning projects driven by actionable climate insights Bilingual communication and community outreach initiatives in the tech and environmental sectors 📫 How to reach me:
 LinkedIn